Bluff-0/devbrewer-horoscope/README.md

 It is a simple plug and play API.
 Compatible with any language and command line cURL.
 It delivers *JSON* files.
 Using Method: *GET*
 Available Status Codes: 200 (OK), 400 (Bad Request), 404 (Not Found), 503(Service Unavailable)
+[Home Page](http://devbrewer-horoscope.herokuapp.com/) contains all available API calls.

+Please pull a request for any issue.

 ## Versioning